Jason Gram: 2009: Minor Premiership, Grand Final and Norm Smith Medal Controversy

 Gram played in 21 of St Kilda FC's 22 matches in the 2009 season Home and Away rounds in which St Kilda dominated the competition, qualifying in first position for the 2009 finals, winning the AFL Minor Premiership McClelland Trophy.
 He averaged 23.9 possessions per game in the 2009 season.

 St Kilda qualified for the 2009 AFL Grand Final after tough Qualifying and Preliminary finals wins over Collingwood and the Western Bulldogs.
-St Kilda were initially listed as defeated in the 2009 AFL Grand Final by 12 points by Geelong.
-The match was then placed under further investigation.
+St Kilda were defeated in the 2009 AFL Grand Final by 12 points by Geelong.
 Gram was voted equal best player on the field in the 2009 Grand Final.
 He finished equal on votes in the Norm Smith Medal with Paul Chapman of Geelong, the first ever tie in award history.
 Chapman was publicly announced as winning the medal during the presentation.
 It was later publicised that Chapman had won the medal on the countback system, despite the fact that the AFL cancelled its countback system for ties in all awards in 1980, which had immediately affected awards such as the Brownlow Medal and McClelland Trophy.
 Players who were not declared equal winners of the Brownlow Medal under the countback system prior to it being cancelled were retrospectively declared a joint winner, and presented with a Medal.
 Chapman was initially publicly announced as being awarded the medal on the basis of a greater number of 3 votes from the voting panel compared to Gram, with Gram being the only player to have received votes from all five judges.
 Further investigation found that two Medals were released from the steward's office at the M.C.G on the day for the presentation, but only one presented.

 At the end of the 2009 season, Gram had played in seven finals matches including one grand final and one pre-season cup final.